 So, if not faith, what does make you different?

 As an independent jurisdiction, we believe that unity of Faith does not require uniformity in practice.
 In practice, if not theory, the Roman Catholic jurisdiction is a hierarchy, led by a supreme pontiff, bishops, and the clergy followed by the people.
 It is a closed structure, which is good for egos but bad for ideas and creativity.
 We are a "flat" organization.
 While we are led by our Abbot/bishop, we are each personally responsible to the order.
 We try to be ego-less, focusing instead on true service to those who seek us out.
 We are a welcoming community, open to all who seek Faith.
 We have no conditions or prerequisites for Faith or service.
 We believe our Faith to be like water which takes the shape of whatever container it is in; but is always water.

 We do not think of ourselves as Roman Catholic or old Dutch or Orthodox or Eastern, but simply as "Catholic".
 We believe what has been believed everywhere, always and by all, for that is truly what is catholic.
 As has been written: in essentials, unity; in non-essentials, freedom; in all things, charity.

 What about the Pope?
 Is he the leader of the Catholic Church or not?

 We believe that as Bishop of Rome, the pope stands as the "first among equals".
 His voice is an important one, but not the only voice.
-He speaks with great moral authority, but is not the voice of God on earth.

 So why are you not Protestants??